 “Retailers are under increasing pressure to explain the purpose of physical stores and take control of the fulfillment and return process for cross-channel execution,” said Hanna Karki, principal research analyst at Gartner.
 “At the same time, consumers are progressively defining the value provided by the experiences they receive from retailers.
 As a result of these pressures, retailers are turning to AR and VR to offer customers a unified retail experience inside and outside retail stores.”

 Virtual Fitting Rooms

 A recent study by PC Magazine and Statista showed that consumers are willing to experience XR in the buying cycle.

-One of the most engaging and trendy application of AR retail solutions is Virtual Fitting Rooms.
-When a customer enters an AR fitting room, the screen-mirror recognizes the chosen garments due to the chip embedded in it.
+One of the most engaging and trendy applications of AR retail solutions is Virtual Fitting Rooms.
+When a customer enters an AR fitting room, the screen mirror recognizes the chosen garments due to the chip embedded in it.
 Then, the customer interacts with the mirror by selecting appropriate accessories, changing color, and adjusting size.
 As a result, the AR fitting room eases the work of sales consultants and saves time for customers, encouraging them to make more purchases.

 Read more about AR trends in Retail.

 AR technology also found its use in retail warehouse management, enhancing space utilization and bolstering supply chain operations.
 AR technology allows to create interactive 3D layouts of warehouses, enabling retailers to optimize warehouse space.
 The authority can get comprehensive information on the warehouse layout with the proposed modifications incorporated by wearing an AR glass.